indimail/indimail-mta/README.md

 ## Build ucspi-tcp

 To configure the build for ucspi-tcp, you need to configure conf-prefix, conf-sysconfdir and conf-shared.
 Defaults are given in the table below.
-If you are ok with defaults, you can run the script default.configure to set the below values.
+If you are ok with the defaults, you can run the script default.configure to set the below values.

 **Linux**